BramVanroy/spacy_conll/README.rst

 Installation
 ============

 Requires `spaCy`_ and an `installed spaCy language model`_.
-When using the module from the command line, you also need the `packaging` package.
+When using the module from the command line, you also need the :code:`packaging` package.

 .. code:: bash